peterboyer/unenum/README.md

 > **Note**
 >
-> `switch` statements are severly limited because they can only branch based on
+> `switch` statements are severely limited because they can only branch based on
 > an `Enum`'s `is` variant discriminant. `if` statements allow for more
 > versitile conditional expressions that may accomodate evaluating other
 > variables or even properties on the `Enum` variant itself (e.g. `if (foo.is